JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 ### Getting and updating Twin

-You can request your Azure IoT Twin simply by calling the `GetTwin` function.
+You can request the state of a Azure IoT Twin by calling the `GetTwin` method.

 ```csharp
 var twin = azureIoT.GetTwin(new CancellationTokenSource(20000).Token);